surh/grins/detection/README.md

 See also [our conda environment .yml file](../conda_envs/antismash.yml).

-* **Python (3.6.13)**: Python 3 is required including the following modules: argparse, biopython, json, os.
+* **Python (3.6.13)**: Python 3 is required including the following modules: argparse, biopython, json, os, pybedtools.
 We recommend to have a conda environment with these dependencies.
 See our [conda environment .yml file](../conda_envs/fraserconda.yml) for precise versions.
 Please note that this environment include many additional Python 3 modules which are not required.